-The voiding patterns discussed in this chapter are helpful in determining if a man has prostate enlargement.
 Men who suffer from an extreme urgency to urinate often have enlarged prostates, which does not mean that a young man who has drunk too much beer at a Fourth of July picnic and is unable to find a convenient rest facility is a candidate for prostate treatment.

 An inability to initiate urine quickly, straining to pass urine, and a weak and intermittent urinary stream are all signals of prostate enlargement.
 If the bladder fails to empty completely, that is another sign.
 One or more episodes of total retention offer absolute evidence.
 Total retention is a potentially fatal and painful medical problem demanding an immediate trip to a hospital emergency room.
 All retention episodes should have follow-up treatment by a urologist in order to identify the underlying cause.

 Wetting yourself before or after urinating should be viewed in proper perspective.
 All mothers are familiar with the five year old so wrapped up in play that he has an accident.
 Back in our university days, a time when prostate enlargement is rare, we first heard the old couplet, “No matter how much you dance or prance, that last drop goes down your pants.”
 However, in older men a pattern of wetting, which can be gauged by size and frequency of underwear stains, indicates a prostate enlargement problem.